 On Wednesday, York Regional Police revealed that Amir Wiam Mohammad Abuhmaid, 26, is facing several charges including first-degree murder and armed robbery.

-A 34-year-old man from Toronto has been charged as an accessory after the fact of robbery with a firearm.
+A 34-year-old from Toronto has been charged with being an accessory after the fact to robbery with a firearm.

-A 25-year-old and two 16-year-olds from Toronto are suspected of being involved with a stolen vehicle used during the crime and have been charged with possession of property obtained through crime valued over $5,000.
+A 25-year-old and two 16-year-olds from Toronto are believed to have driven a stolen vehicle involved in the crime and have been charged with possession of property obtained by crime exceeding $5,000.

-Authorities also stated that there is one more suspect linked to the homicide who remains at large: a 16-year-old for whom police received judicial approval to disclose their name for five days, as per their release.
+Authorities also mentioned that another suspect linked to the homicide remains at large: a 16-year-old who police received judicial approval to name for five days as stated in their release.

 “We will find you.
 It’s time to contact a lawyer and turn yourself in,” Insp.
 Paolo Fiore said.